 Infrastructure is a complex of basic structures and facilities that support the daily functions and economic activities of a society and includes roads, electrical power supply and water supply systems, telecommunication systems, as well as public transport.

-The investment geography includes North America, Europe, Asian-Pacific region, and emerging market countries.
+The breakdown of investments by geography includes North America, Europe, Asia/Pacific and Emerging markets.